Aperol Negroni

 Aperol vs. Campari

-The Italian aperitivos are intended to be pre-dinner drinks designed to stimulate the appetite.
+Italian aperitivos are intended to be pre-dinner drinks that stimulate the appetite.
 Aperol and Campari are both amaro, which means “bitter” in Italian.
-Aperol is one of the least bitter amari, with a slightly sweet flavor derived from herbs and orange.
+Aperol is slightly sweet and one of the least bitter amari.
 It’s a lighter amaro than Campari, coming in at 11% alcohol by volume compared to Campari’s 24% (48 proof).
-You can find a range of amari in between.

 Sweet vermouth vs. dry vermouth

 Vermouth is a fortified wine typically labeled as dry (white) or sweet (rosso).
 Dry vermouth originates from France and is, as you would expect, less sweet.
-You may also be able to find a sweeter white vermouth labeled blanc or bianco, depending on where it’s made.
+You may also be able to find a sweeter white vermouth labeled blanc or bianco.

 Sweet vermouth has a higher amount of residual sugar and has a spicy or peppery flavor.
 But as with any wine, vermouth flavors may vary.
-You should drink the one you like!
+Drink the one you like!

 The Aperol Negroni taste test

-Whenever I don’t know what I’m likely to prefer, there’s nothing better than a comparison to figure it out.
-So I did a taste test with this Aperol Negroni like I did for my brandy manhattan and peanut butter manhattan.
+When you don’t know your preference, there’s nothing better than comparing drinks to figure it out!
+You can do taste tests with this Aperol Negroni like for my brandy manhattan and peanut butter manhattan.

 The classic Negroni is made with a London dry gin like Tanqueray, Beefeater, or Bombay Sapphire.
 These are juniper-forward gins with fewer distracting botanicals.